 What’s a BioBlitz?

-During our third annual Parks for Pollinators BioBlitz in September 2022, nearly 220 individuals pledged to help pollinators and learn how to host a BioBlitz.
-Events were organized from coast to coast, with 25 states represented from Hawaii to New York, and a total of 73 park and recreation agencies participated by promoting the importance of pollinators and habitat to their communities.
-These groups recorded nearly 23,000 observations, documenting thousands of species of both pollinators and pollinator-supporting plants.
-Nearly 3,000people participated in the national BioBlitz to record these findings, and more than 3,000 experts helped identify the findings using iNaturalist.
+During our fourth annual Parks for Pollinators BioBlitz in September 2022, more than 170 individuals pledged to help pollinators and learn how to host a BioBlitz.
+Events were organized from coast to coast, with 24 states represented from Washington to Florida, and a total of 77 park and recreation agencies participated by promoting the importance of pollinators and habitat to their communities.
+These groups recorded nearly 34,000 observations, documenting thousands of species of both pollinators and pollinator-supporting plants.
+Nearly 4,000 people participated in the national BioBlitz to record these findings, and nearly 2,000 experts helped identify the findings using iNaturalist.
 You can check out the results here — you can even see what pollinators were found near you in our regional iNaturalist pages!

 Why Host an Event?

 Your agency can use that data from the event to create an inventory of the species (pollinators and plants) found in your local parks.
 This can be a valuable tool to better manage your open spaces and help you create your future management and sustainability plans.
 You can also grow your environmental education and engage a whole new group of volunteers and future park ambassadors!
 Read about the possibilities here